artistkaransaini/bitbox/README.md

 # Logic Gates and Hexabit
 ## Project Summary

-This project dives straight into the heart of digital electronics: **binary addition at the hardware level**.
-Instead of treating addition as something that magically happens inside a CPU, this project breaks it down into its rawest form: voltages, logic gates, and wires.

-The goal is to **physically build and test a Hexabit** on a breadboard using logic gate ICs and LEDs, and to understand exactly how simple gates cooperate to perform meaningful computation.

----
+i am making a hexabit processor with the help logic gates, ICs and leds and cosntructing differenret gates out of them such as and, or Nand etc and displaying

 ## Why I Chose This Project?

-Binary addition is the foundation of *everything* in computing.
-Every calculation performed by a CPU, from adding two numbers to rendering graphics, eventually reduces to this.
+the goal for this project is to get a proper understanding of the working of binary addition (cuz my friend said they are the foundation of *everything* in computing)

-By building a multi-bit adder physically, I want to understand:
+by building a multi-bit adder physically, I want to understand:

-* How extremely simple gates combine into powerful systems
+* how extremely simple gates combine to very powerful processors
-* How numbers are added **without software**
+* how numbers are added without software
-* How CPUs actually perform calculations at the lowest possible level
+* how CPUs actually perform calculations at the lowest possible level

----

 ## What I Am Building

 I am building a **Hexabit** that:

-* Takes **two 16-bit binary numbers** as input
+* takes **two 16-bit binary numbers** as input
-* Produces the correct **16-bit sum and carry output** using only logic gates
+* produces the correct **16-bit sum and carry output** using only logic gates
-* Displays outputs using **LEDs** for direct visual feedback
+* displays outputs using **LEDs** (beautiful blue colored ones)
-* Is fully built and tested on a **breadboard**
+* it will be fully built and tested on a **breadboard**

-Internally, this circuit is constructed by chaining together **Half Adders and Full Adders**, exactly the same conceptual structure used inside real processors.

----
+internally, this circut will be made of **Half Adders and Full Adders** which will be repeated again and again and agian to make a **HEXABIT**

 ## Concepts Covered